kutata/Stare/README.md

 `stare a.py`

-or you might specified your interpreter manually.
+or you might specified your interpreter as below:

 `stare lessc main.less`

 finally, you can move `stare` to your `/bin` folder and use it easily.